AckerlyXu/heima/articles/media-services/media-services-rest-configure-content-key-auth-policy.md

 [Use Azure ACS to issue tokens](http://mingfeiy.com/acs-with-key-services).

-###Some considerations apply:
+### Some considerations apply:

-- To be able to use dynamic packaging and dynamic encryption, make sure the streaming endpoint from which you want to stream  your content is in the **Running** state.
+* To be able to use dynamic packaging and dynamic encryption, make sure the streaming endpoint from which you want to stream  your content is in the **Running** state.
-- Your asset must contain a set of adaptive bitrate MP4s or  adaptive bitrate Smooth Streaming files.
-For more information, see [Encode an asset](./media-services-encode-asset.md).
+* Your asset must contain a set of adaptive bitrate MP4s or  adaptive bitrate Smooth Streaming files.
+For more information, see [Encode an asset](media-services-encode-asset.md).
-- Upload and encode your assets using **AssetCreationOptions.StorageEncrypted** option.
+* Upload and encode your assets using **AssetCreationOptions.StorageEncrypted** option.
-- If you plan to have multiple content keys that require the same policy configuration, it is strongly recommended to create a single authorization policy and reuse it with multiple content keys.
+* If you plan to have multiple content keys that require the same policy configuration, it is strongly recommended to create a single authorization policy and reuse it with multiple content keys.
-- The Key Delivery service caches ContentKeyAuthorizationPolicy and its related objects (policy options and restrictions) for 15 minutes.
+* The Key Delivery service caches ContentKeyAuthorizationPolicy and its related objects (policy options and restrictions) for 15 minutes.
 If you create a ContentKeyAuthorizationPolicy and specify to use a “Token” restriction, then test it, and then update the policy to “Open” restriction, it will take roughly 15 minutes before the policy switches to the “Open” version of the policy.
-- If you add or update your asset’s delivery policy, you must delete an existing locator (if any) and create a new locator.
+* If you add or update your asset’s delivery policy, you must delete an existing locator (if any) and create a new locator.
 * Currently, you cannot encrypt progressive downloads.

-##AES-128 Dynamic Encryption
+## AES-128 Dynamic Encryption

->[!NOTE]
+> [!NOTE]
 > When working with the Media Services REST API, the following considerations apply:
 >
->When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
-For more information, see [Setup for Media Services REST API Development](./media-services-rest-how-to-use.md).
+> When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
+For more information, see [Setup for Media Services REST API Development](media-services-rest-how-to-use.md).

->After successfully connecting to https://media.chinacloudapi.cn, you will receive a 301 redirect specifying another Media Services URI.
-You must make subsequent calls to the new URI as described in [Access the Azure Media Services API with REST](./media-services-rest-connect-with-aad.md).

 ### Open Restriction
 Open restriction means the system will deliver the key to anyone who makes a key request.
 This restriction might be useful for testing purposes.

 The following example creates an open authorization policy and adds it to the content key.

-####<a id="ContentKeyAuthorizationPolicies"></a>Create ContentKeyAuthorizationPolicies
+#### <a id="ContentKeyAuthorizationPolicies"></a>Create ContentKeyAuthorizationPolicies

 Request: